Suriname

 Recommendations

-- Suriname should conclude and bring into force an Additional Protocol with the IAEA.
+Suriname should conclude and bring into force an Additional Protocol (AP) with the International Atomic Energy Agency (IAEA).